JINO-ROHIT/Gesture-detection-of-palm-head/README.md

-This is a program for detection palm or head movement using opencv.
-The skin color is given as a HSV range and all the points of the object detected are stored in a deque.
+This notebook contains code for detecting movements of your palm or your head using computer vision.
+The program picks up anything it sees with the hsv range of human skin and does a tracking to record the movement.